ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * /ace-group/GROUPNAME/nodes/NODENAME: one sub-resource to /ace-group/GROUPNAME is implemented for each node in the group the KDC manages.
 These resources are identified by the node name (in this example, the node name has value "NODENAME").
 Each resource contains the group and individual keying material for that node.
 These resources support GET, PUT and DELETE methods.

 * /ace-group/GROUPNAME/nodes/NODENAME/pub-key: one sub-resource to /ace-group/GROUPNAME/nodes/NODENAME is implemented for each node in the group the KDC manages.
 These resources are identified by the node name (in this example, the node name has value "NODENAME").
 Each resource contains the individual public keying material for that node.
 These resources support the POST method.

+It is REQUIRED of the application profiles of this specification to define what operations (i.e. CoAP methods) are allowed on each resource, for each role defined in {{ssec-authorization-request}}, REQ2 (REQ7aa).

 The details for the handlers of each resource are given in the following sections.
 These endpoints are used to perform the operations introduced in {{key-distr}}.